o0oBluePhoenixo0o/AbbVie2017/0.FINAL/sentitomo/README.md

 Some of the R scripts we use for machine learning need both versions of Java to work.
 To install the versions just follow the basic instructions of your specified distribution.
 You just have to ensure that the user who executes the Node process has access to both libraries.

 #### Install Python and dependencies
-The Python scripts for topic detection are based on Pyhton version 2 and 3.
-Follow the common ways to install it on your server OS and ensure that `python` is the command to execute Pyhton 2 and `python3` to execute Pyhton 3 on the terminal.
+The Python scripts for topic detection are based on Python version 2 and 3.
+Follow the common ways to install it on your server OS and ensure that `python` is the command to execute Python 2 and `python3` to execute Python 3 on the terminal.

 **Dependencies**

 Before you can run the Python files you have to ensure that all of the following modules are installed.
-Install module via `pip3 installl <moduleName>` for Python 3 modules and `pip2 installl <moduleName>` for Python 2 modules
+Install module via `pip3 install <moduleName>` for Python 3 modules and `pip2 install <moduleName>` for Python 2 modules

 *Python3 modules*